 Subd.
-1413.
-Other.
-Matters that are made inaccessible to the public under pursuant to:
+14. Other.
+Matters that are made inaccessible to the public under:

-- (a) state statute, other than Minnesota Statutes, chapter MINN.
+- (a) state statute, other than MINN.
 STAT. ch.
+13, or

-13, or - (b) federal law; or
+- (b) federal law; or

-(c) rule or order of the Supreme Court.
+- (c) rule or order of the Supreme Court.

-AThe state court administrator shall maintain, publish and periodically update a partial list of administrative records that are not accessible to the publicis set forth in Appendix C.
+The state court administrator shall maintain, publish and periodically update a partial list of administrative records that are not accessible to the public.